Garlic Butter Razor Clams

 What Are Razor Clams

-Razor clams are a type of long, thin clams named for their distinct shapes that strongly look like a straight razor.
+Razor clams are long, thin clams that get their name from their razor-like shape.
 Also called bamboo clams, these saltwater clams are found in the sandy areas of the northern Pacific Ocean, from Alaska all the way down to Baja California.

-There are two types of razor clams: Pacific razor clam and Atlantic razor clam.
-The main difference between the two is the shape.
+There are two types of razor clams: the Pacific razor clam and the Atlantic razor clam.
+The key difference between the two is the shape.

-The Pacific variety, usually found in the waters of Washington and Oregon, has a rounder, shorter, and more egg-shaped shell.
-The Atlantic species, on one hand, are longer and oblong in shape with an average length of 6 inches, resembling a straight razor.
+Pacific razor clams, found in the waters of Washington and Oregon, have a rounder, shorter, and more egg-shaped shell.
+Atlantic razor clams, on the other hand, are longer and more oblong, usually about 6 inches long, and resemble a straight razor.

-As for the taste, bamboo clams have a sweet, briny flavor often compared to oysters.
-They have a firm texture that becomes so tender when cooked properly.
-In general, it has a more delicate and refined flavor than other types of clams.
+When it comes to flavor, bamboo clams have a sweet, briny taste that’s often compared to oysters.
+They have a firm texture that becomes incredibly tender when cooked just right.
+Overall, they offer a more delicate and refined flavor than other types of clams.

 When Is Razor Clam Season